 Climate change has emerged as a new global challenge and poses unprecedented threats to the social and natural systems across the globe.
 It is characterized by long-term shifts in weather patterns due to variations in temperature and precipitation levels.
-These changes gradually impact the balance of natural and human systems leading to more frequent catastrophic events including floods, droughts, rise in sea level, glacier melting, and change in precipitation patterns.
+These changes gradually impact the balance of natural and human systems leading to more frequent catastrophic events including torrential floods, GLOFs, droughts, rise in sea level, glacier melting, and change in precipitation patterns.

-Scientific evidence tells that climate change is being driven more by human induced greenhouse gases emitted into atmosphere, particularly after industrial revolution (see Box-1).
+Scientific evidence tells that climate change is being driven more by human induced greenhouse gases emitted into atmosphere, particularly after industrial revolution (see Rev. 1)